 The Republican Parties ideological beliefs have changed throughout history.
 In 2014 Heather Richardson, a historian of Boston College, wrote a book “To Make Men Free: A History of The Republican Party.”
 In this book, she traces the ideological battle within the Republican party throughout history.
-I recently reached out to Heather to talk about her book and her thoughts on the modern day Republican Party.
+I recently spoke with Heather about her book and her thoughts on the modern day Republican Party.

 On November 8th, 1932 Franklin Delano Roosevelt won the presidential election in a landslide over incumbent President Herbert Hoover.
 FDR had run his campaign promising if elected, he would enact programs to help those suffering in the Great Depression.
 Herbert Hoover believed that if FDR followed through with his campaign promises, he would be bringing communism to America.
 Eric Rauchway a historian at the University of California Davis wrote in his latest book about the strenuous transition period where Hoover would do everything he could to get FDR to swear off his campaign promises.
 I recently reached out to Eric to talk to him about his newest book.